vheon/ycm.nvim/README.md

 - [ ] Integrate with native LSP client in order to provide YCM fuzzy lookup (maybe look at https://github.com/haorenW1025/completion-nvim).
 - [x] Try to move the VimL autocmd to the homemade lua API to experiment and prove the API (maybe if it does I could try to implement it directly in Neovim)
 - [ ] Put in place statusline support for marking when we do not have ycm active due to missing parser or query
+- [ ] Update to latest ycmd (they moved to C++17 completely and boost was removed entirely making part of my branch moot)